cashshuffle/spec/CASHFUSION.md

 For each commitment, a random subset of players (including the actual owner) each produce a random number and join a round of multiparty computation to sum their secrets,  and commit to the numbers under a homomorphic encryption scheme.
 A player will choose an even number if he is not the owner, and an odd number if he is.

-The normal fusion verification process is performed, and when a faulty component commitment is found, the non-owner participants of the mcp reveal their commitments along with the homomorphic sum.
+The normal fusion verification process is performed, and when a faulty component commitment is found, the non-owner participants of the mpc reveal their commitments along with the homomorphic sum.
 By simple subtraction, the owner is revealed to have commited to an odd number.

 The dishonest disrupter can attempt to avoid this by not participating in some rounds or falsely submitting the wrong information, but then these commitments will be retried and anti-DOS countermeasures taken, perhaps including another homomorphic operation showing each player committed to ownership of some number of inputs.